 This slow cooker apple cider recipe is infused with citrus and spices and simmered to perfection.
-You’re going to want this mulled cider at all of your holiday gatherings!
+You’re going to want this crock pot mulled cider at all of your holiday gatherings!

-This apple cider recipe starts with apple juice to make life a little easier, and is a fragrant and delicious combination of aromatic spices, lemon and orange with a dash of vanilla.
+This apple cider recipe starts with apple juice to make life a little easier, and is a fragrant and delicious combination of aromatic spices, cinnamon and orange.
 It takes just 5 minutes of prep time and makes the whole house smell amazing!

 Is there anything better than a warm mug of apple cider on a cold day?
 I didn’t think so!
 This slow cooker apple cider is super easy to make, and is the hit of any party.
 There’s just something special about the combination of apples and spices that really makes it feel like the holidays.
 Make a big batch of this warm drink for your holiday event and watch the rave reviews come in.

 This recipe starts with apple juice.
 The ingredients here are quite simple, so you want to go for high quality.
 I use an organic, unfiltered apple juice, it has SO much more flavor than your standard grocery store brand apple juice.
 It really makes a difference in this recipe!
-The apple juice is simmered with brown sugar, whole aromatic spices, and Nielsen-Massey extracts.
-I use Nielsen-Massey Pure Orange, Pure Lemon and Tahitian Pure Vanilla Extracts for my apple cider.
-These extracts have rich and complex flavor profiles, which adds SO much depth to this drink.
-No one will be able to guess your secret ingredients!
-The orange and lemon extracts add a bright citrus flavor that’s so prevalent in apple cider, and the vanilla adds just a touch of fruit and floral notes.
-It’s so important to choose pure ingredients such as these Nielsen-Massey extracts.
-I also love that their products are all-natural, certified gluten-free, certified Kosher, allergen-free and GMO-free.
+The apple juice is simmered in the crock pot with brown sugar, whole aromatic spices, and orange slices.

 I typically cook my cider on the low setting of my slow cooker for about 3 hours.
 You can actually let it simmer for longer, just be aware that the longer it simmers, the more prevalent the spice flavors will be.
 When the cook time is up, I turn my slow cooker to the keep warm setting, then put out a ladle and some mugs so my guests can serve themselves.

 Slow cooker apple cider is a must-have for all of your holiday gatherings.
 You won’t believe how good it tastes, and it makes the whole house smell wonderful!
 This recipe serves 8, but if you need to serve more people, you can simply add more juice to your crock pot along with the stated proportions of spices in the recipe.

 Slow Cooker Apple Cider